Position

 Q: What’s the best way to feed Rovada Redcurrant bushes?

-A: For strong growth and high yields, feed Rovada Redcurrant bushes with a balanced, slow-release plant feed in early spring.
-A potassium-rich feed, such as one formulated for fruiting plants, will help encourage abundant fruit production.
+A: Feed Rovada Redcurrant bushes with a balanced, slow-release plant feed in early spring for vigorous growth and high yields.
+A potassium-rich feed, such as one for fruiting plants, will help encourage abundant fruit production.

 Q: Where can I find Rovada Redcurrant bushes for sale?

-A: Rovada bushes are available at garden centres and from online nurseries.
-Be sure to buy from a reputable seller to get high-quality, healthy plants.
+A: Rovada bushes are available at garden centres and online nurseries.
+To get high-quality, healthy plants, be sure to buy from a reputable seller.